2017 ISA World SUP and Paddleboard Championship

 - Access to Team Tents at Contest Venue

-- Water and snacks at Contest Venue
+- Water at Contest Venue

 The ISA’s policy is to collect registration fees for all those officially associated with each team, as well as those who desire to obtain any of the registration benefits.
 This includes all coaches, medical staff, translators, media, family members and friends who want VIP credentials.

 - A nation will not be allowed to compete if it has any outstanding dues payable to the ISA.
 Contact ISA Finance and Administration Manager, Claudia Alvarez, at firstname.lastname@example.org to verify outstanding account balances.

 The ISA strongly recommends that each team procures travel insurance (including, but not limited to accident, liability and medical) for all of their participants.
 We suggest that team insurance cover accidents or injuries sustained while in Denmark, including those treated in Denmark or in the country of their return upon leaving Denmark.